-The ETA has been voted Britain’s most ethical insurance company 2017.
+The ETA has been voted to be an ethical company like no other.

 The Good Shopping Guide each year reveals the good, the bad, and the ugly of the world’s companies and brands, with a view to supporting the growth of social responsibility and ethical business as well as a more sustainable, just society.

 Beating household-name insurance companies such as John Lewis and the Co-op, we earned an ethical company index score of 89 – earning us joint-first place with Naturesave.

 The ETA was established in 1990 as an ethical provider of green, reliable travel services.
 Twenty seven years on, we continue to offer cycle insurance, travel insurance and breakdown cover while putting concern for the environment at the heart of all we do.